TianpeiLuke/nlp-pipeline/slipbox/developer_guide/creation_process.md

         "config_class": "YourNewStepConfig",
         "builder_step_name": "YourNewStepBuilder",
         "spec_type": "YourNewStep",
+        "sagemaker_step_type": "Processing",  # Based on create_step() return type
         "description": "Description of your new step"
     },
 }
 ```

+**Important**: Ensure the `sagemaker_step_type` field matches the actual SageMaker step type returned by your step builder's `create_step()` method.
+This field is used by the Universal Builder Test framework for step-type-specific validation and testing.

 Note: With the auto-discovery system, you don't need to manually update `__init__.py` files anymore.
 The `@register_builder` decorator automatically handles registration, and step builder files are discovered based on their naming pattern.